-HORIZON-CL5-2025-03-D2-09: Monitoring and Evaluation of the Societal Readiness Pilot
+HORIZON-CL5-2026-01-D2-09: Monitoring and Evaluation of the Societal Readiness Pilot

-Call: Cluster 5 Call 01-2026 (WP 2025) Specific conditions Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 1.50 million would allow these outcomes to be addressed appropriately.
+Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 1.50 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 1.50 million.
 Type of Action Coordination and Support Actions Procedure The procedure is described in General Annex F. The following exceptions apply: The evaluation committee will be composed partially by representatives of EU institutions.

-Legal and financial set-up of The rules are described in General Annex G. The following exceptions apply: the Grant Agreements Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025).
-89 .
+Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025). .